z00logist/linguistics-thesaurus/Language/README.md

 - **Language**: Introduction to the concept of language.
 - **Types of Languages**: Explore different morphological types of languages.
 - **Inner Structure**: Study different levels of language: from sound to formal rules.
-- **Signal Systems**: Learn about non-human communication systems.
+- **Studies**: Learn about different methodologies to study language.
-- **Sign Languages**: Understand languages that use visual-manual modality.

 ---